commercionetwork/commercionetwork/docs/developers/create-sign-broadcast-tx.md

 }
 ```

-The value assigned to the `network` value is our chain ID, which will be
+The value assigned to the `network` value is our chain ID, which will be `testnet`.

 ### 2.2 Signature data creation